 The Quittie Creek Nature Park has become a point of interest in Annville and an attraction for Lebanon County and beyond.
 Its central walking path meanders beside the spring-fed Quittapahilla Creek, a restored trout stream.
 As you walk along the streamside path, at times your only company is the solitary great blue heron who fishes in the stream.
 Woodland trails take you past the century-old oak and sycamore trees, through blue hyacinths, jack-in–the-pulpits, and white bloodroot flowers in the spring, up a steep serpentine staircase made of railroad ties, and down into the deep quarry with a vernal pond filled with tadpoles.

 History is evident in five existing lime kilns (one is shown under snow above on the right) that once produced lime from quarry limestone, the site of a water-powered mill on the Quittapahilla Creek that ground the lime for use in fertilizer and cement, and in the remains of a weir dam on the Quitapahilla that was used to provide deep water for pumping to elevated water tanks north of Annville.
+Read about the history of the Annville Lime Company that produced limestone and lime in Annville for many years in the location that is now the Quittie Creek Nature Park.

 And most certainly you will walk out onto the award-winning Raymond J. Swingholm Pedestrian Bridge, pausing to look at the Quittie from the unique vantage point it offers.
 The bridge was erected during the fall of 2007, connecting Annville and South Annville Township.
 The construction of the bridge was carried out under the Transportation Enhancement Program of PENNDOT and with grant support from the PA Department of Community and Economic Development.
 Additional funds were received through private donations to the Quittie Creek Nature Park.